 The Junkman is the crashiest film you’ve never heard of.
 We hadn’t, until about 10 minutes ago.
 Keen to eclipse the record he set with Gone in 60 Seconds, H.B Halicki reportedly killed more than 150 vehicles making Junkman.

 260 cars destroyed in Fast Five.

-All told, more than 900 cars have been destroyed since the very first Fast and Furious film, The Fast and The Furious.
-Over 554 minutes of film, that's one car destroyed every 37 seconds.
-260 of those cars were destroyed in the latest film, Fast Five.
-We already know that 400 cars were used in the making of Fast and Furious 6, but just how many survived remains a mystery.
-Rumour has it, over 100 cars met a sticky end in just one sequence.
+All told, more than 1000 cars have been destroyed since the very first movie, The Fast and The Furious - that’s more than one every minute.
+260 of those cars were destroyed in, Fast Five.
+Around 400 cars were used in the making of Fast and Furious 6, with few surviving.

 532 cars destroyed in Transformers 3.

 Technically, every one of the 532 cars “destroyed” in the making of Transformers 3 was already fit for the scrapheap.
 The cars had been donated to director Michael Bay because they were flood damaged, and therefore needed to be scrapped by law anyway.